Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: EXPERIMENTS

 \subsection{Setup}

-\paragraph{Base Model.} We replicate the model architecture from \citet{agiza2024mtlora} for a fair comparison with the existing methods.
+\paragraph{Base Model.} For PASCAL, we replicate the model architecture from \citet{agiza2024mtlora} for a fair comparison with the existing methods.
 Specifically, we use the Swin Transformer \citep{liu2021swin} and attach task-specific decoders for each task.
-The task-specific decoders are similar to the one used in HR-Net \citep{wang2020deep}, consisting of linear and bilinear upsampling layers.
-For the Swin Transformer, we use the Swin-Tiny variant pre-trained on ImageNet-1k.
-Furthermore, we use multi-scale task-specific feature sharing in MTLoRA, which merges features from different stages for a comprehensive feature representation.
+These decoders are similar to those used in HR-Net \citep{wang2020deep}, consisting of linear and bilinear upsampling layers.
+We use the Swin-Tiny variant pre-trained on ImageNet-1k.
+We use the same architecture for \nyud{}.
+We also experiment with Pyramid Vision Transformer \citep[PVT;][]{wang2021pyramid} for PASCAL and use the PVT-Small variant pre-trained on ImageNet-1k.

+Furthermore, we employ multi-scale task-specific feature sharing used in MTLoRA, which merges features from different stages for a comprehensive feature representation.
 See \citet{agiza2024mtlora} for more details on multi-scale task-specific feature sharing.

 \paragraph{Optimization.} The models are trained to minimize the multi-task loss